aklinker1/project-doctor/README.md

 Running `doctor` will:

+- Run a series of checks against your local environment, such as:
+  - Standardized presets to setup entire dev environments/languages
-- Ensure you have the required tools on your path or install them if possible
+  - Make sure executables are in your path (or install them if they're not)
+  - Run custom shell scripts
+  - Ensure local services are installed and running (like PostgreSQL or Redis)
-- Validate that all required but gitignored files are present
+  - Create and fill out gitignored files based on templates
 - Print useful commands new developers can explore to get started

 ![Project Doctor Demo](.github/assets/demo.gif)